 The Board does not consider it appropriate for an external evaluation of the Board to be carried out as recommended by provision B.6.2 of the Code as it believes the current evaluation process to be objective and rigorous.
-The Board, which is a unitary Board and meets formally or informally at least once a month, is also of the view that its composition is suitably diverse and effective.
+The Board, which is a unitary Board the members of which are in contact formally or informally at least once a month, is also of the view that its composition is suitably diverse and effective.